LEGISLATIVE DISTRICT COMMITTEES

-Each member of the Legislative District committee shall be entitled to one (1) vote for each 100 votes or major fraction thereof that was cast for the Democratic candidate for Governor in the last gubernatorial election, within the Ward or Township or part of the ward or township that lies within the Legislative District.
+Each member of the Legislative District Committee shall be entitled to one (1) vote for each 100 votes or major fraction thereof that was cast for the Democratic candidate for Governor in the last gubernatorial election, within the precinct, Ward or Township or part of the precinct, ward or township that lies within the Legislative District.
 Every member shall be entitled to at least one (1) vote.

 SECTION 5.03 – MEMBER VACANCIES